Snipey/pulse-docs-demo/docs/main/core.md

 Create a folder in your application named **_core_**.

 :::tip Tip: Using an external core
-In some cases you might want to create your core in a seperate repo or monorepo if you wish to use the same core in multiple projects.
+In some cases you might want to create your core in a separate repo or monorepo if you wish to use the same core in multiple projects.
 :::

 ### New File: `app.ts`